graphprotocol/indexer/docs/networks.md

 | -------------------- | ---------------- | ----------------------------------- |
 | `ethereum`           | `--ethereum-rpc` | `goerli:... gnosis:... mainnet:...` |
 | `ipfs`               | `--ipfs`         | `https://ipfs.network.thegraph.com` |

-For now, make sure that the networks are shared on the same index node that serves the status queries.